 In addition, the titanium alloy superplastic forming process is also used in the production of the B-1 bomber’s inspection hatch and nacelle frame, which reduces the weight of the B-1 bomber by 31% and reduces the cost by 50%.

-Thank you for reading our article and we hope it can help you to have a better understanding of the titanium alloy superplastic forming process and its application.
+Thank you for reading our article and we hope it can help you to have a better understanding of the titanium alloy superplastic forming process and its applications.
 If you want to know more about titanium and titanium alloys, we would like to advise you to visit Advanced Refractory Metals (ARM) for more information.

 Advanced Refractory Metals (ARM) is a worldwide supplier of titanium products and has over two decades of experience in the manufacture and sale of high-quality titanium and titanium alloys to meet our customers’ R&D and production needs.
 As such, we are confident that ARM will be your favorite titanium product supplier and business partner.